 Installing your timber cladding

 In terms of fitting your cladding together, the boards are lightweight making it relatively stress free and manageable.
 To help with the instalment process, we have here at Ruby UK, 50mm nails or tongue-tite plus screws to purchase and will secure the boards together.
 Both fixings should be driven into the boards so that the head is flush with the surface of the board.
 Acetic acid is present in timber cladding and can therefore corrode all mild and galvanised steel fixings.
 We therefore recommend using only the highest quality fixings and corrosion resistant materials to reduce any chances of corroding whilst also increasing the design and structure quality.
 The cladding should be fixed to treated softwood cladding battens.
 The battens should be perpendicular to the cladding, therefore horizontal cladding boards will be fixed to vertical battens and vice versa.
 If you do install your cladding boards vertically, do make sure that the top edges are angled to drain water more effectively.
-Have a look at our tools and fixings needed to produce a high-quality structure.
+Have a look at our fixings needed to produce a high-quality structure.
 It's important to use two fixings per board, 25% in from the edges at both ends making sure that the head of the fixing ends flush with the surface of the boards minimising any sitting water pockets.

 In conclusion to this paragraph, here are some key points to take away:

 - When boards meet at the ends (abutting boards), a double batten should be used which extends the full width of the joint